All right, our two Sean Hannity show this Friday, 800-941 Sean.

 And correct me if you think I'm wrong.

-And you know, they're they're hostile to um traditional sources of uh clean American energy.
+And, you know, they're hostile to traditional sources of clean American energy.

 I mean, that's just a reality.

-And that's unlikely to change uh in the next, you know, six hundred days.
+And that's unlikely to change in the next 600 days.

-I mean, I think that there's going to take an election and the American people's going to have to decide are they wanting to add that direction or not.
+I mean, I think there's going to take an election, and the American people's going to have to decide are they wanting to head that direction or not.

-But if uh if they choose to pivot, if the American people choose to pivot, the reality is that President Trump is spot on.
+But if they choose to pivot, if the American people choose to pivot, the reality is that President Trump is spot on.

-It doesn't take um that much time uh to change direction.
+It doesn't take that much time to change direction.

 Some of these things are just as simple as flipping a light switch.